tkokasih/tkokasih.github.io/notes/linux/ranger.md

 And I have fascination with miller column.
 So, I wish there is a terminal file manager that has miller column.

-Lo and behold: `ranger` that already receive the highest form of flattery: cloned project.
+Lo and behold: `ranger`!
+And it already received the highest form of flattery: cloned project in other language.

 ## What is ranger?